npwaters/item-catalog-web-application/README.md

 #### Starting the Item Catalog

-The command below starts the web application such that it can be accessed remotely port 5004
+The command below starts the web application such that it can be accessed remotely on port 5004

     vagrant@vagrant:~/apps/catalog$ flask run --host=0.0.0.0 --port=5004